Aquifer Storage and Recovery Wells

-The drilling process will require a drilling rig with a 40-foot mast, equipment trucks, mud pumping-equipment, diesel generator, forklift and other smaller pieces of equipment.
-The photos below demonstrate a typical drilling operation.
+The drilling and testing phase will require a drilling rig with a 40-foot tall mast, equipment trucks, mud pumping-equipment, diesel generator, forklift and other smaller equipment.
+The photos below illustrate a typical drilling operation.

 Plant and Landscape Preservation

-Construction and well drilling will require the temporary removal of several trees on the well site.
-Scottsdale
+Construction and well drilling will require the relocation of several native trees and shrubs at the well sites.

-contracted with a third party to identify salvageable native trees and is working with a landscape contractor
+Scottsdale contracted with a third party to identify salvageable native plants and is working with a landscape

-While 24-hour drilling will be necessary for the first several weeks of construction, Scottsdale is committed to minimizing noise impacts to the neighborhood.
-Temporary sound walls will be placed surrounding the construction site.
-Walls will be constructed of vinyl-coated polyester material with 1-inch quilted fiberglass coating.
+While 24-hour drilling will be necessary for the first several months of construction, Scottsdale is committed to minimizing noise impacts to the neighborhood.
+Temporary sound walls will be placed at the construction sites.
+Walls will be constructed of vinyl-coated polyester material with 1-inch quilted fiberglass filling.
 The eight-foot panels will be stacked three high for a total wall height of 24 feet.
-View the sound wall plan.
-(PDF) The city conducted a baseline noise survey and will continue to monitor noise levels throughout the construction project.
+The city conducted a baseline noise survey and will continue to monitor noise levels throughout the construction project.